Bat Removal Riverview

 Bat Extermination vs. Bat Removal

 To remove bats we employ a process called exclusion.
-We first find out where the bats are getting inside and seal those openings shut.
+First, we find out how bats get in and then seal the openings.
 A one-way door is installed once they are no longer able to enter.
 This allows them to leave but not reenter.
-This process is not for the faint of heart so It is best to contact a professional who has experience in this field.
+This is a process that requires experience so it is best to call a qualified professional and let them take care of the bats.

 Bat Damage